-- A verbal warning; - A 'look' or non-verbal reminder; - Being asked to move to another place in the classroom or sit out for a short time at break time; - Being asked to complete work at break time or lunch time (this should not mean missing lunch); - Saying sorry or writing a letter of apology; - Clearing up or helping someone to clear up a mess as a result of the behaviour; - Time out of class working at a corridor table or working in another classroom for an agreed amount of time; - Missing some or all of break time to reflect on the unacceptable behaviour; - Detention; - Parents being called by the class teacher; - Parents being called by the Deputy or Headteacher for more serious incidents or if intervention by the other school adults has not resulted in an improvement.
+- Being asked to move to another place in the classroom or sit out for a short time at break time: - Being asked to complete work at break time or lunch time (this should not mean missing lunch but that a break will be organised at an alternative time); - Saying sorry or writing a letter of apology; - Clearing up or helping someone to clear up a mess as a result of the behaviour; - Time out of class working at a corridor table or working in another classroom for an agreed amount of time; - Missing some or all of break time to reflect on the unacceptable behaviour; - Detention; - Parents being called by the class teacher; - Parents being called by the Deputy or Headteacher for more serious incidents or if intervention by the other school adults has not resulted in an improvement. - Where appropriate, we will always seek to use a restorative approach to address behaviour choices alongside an appropriate sanction.

-Class based behaviour management systems
+Class based behaviour management